Puerto Ricans: Emigration

-During the Spanish colonial period, there was significant migration from Puerto Rico to Santo Domingo (DR), Cuba, the Virgin Islands, and Venezuela, and vice versa, because migration between neighboring colonies especially under the same European power, was common.
+During the Spanish colonial period, there was significant migration from Puerto Rico to Santo Domingo, Cuba, the Virgin Islands, and Venezuela, and vice versa, because migration between neighboring colonies especially under the same European power, was common.
 Nearly all Puerto Ricans who migrated to these areas during these times, assimilated and intermixed with the local populations.
 In the early days of US rule, from 1900 to the 1940s, the Puerto Rican economy was small and undeveloped, it relied heavily on agriculture.
 At this time, Puerto Rican migration waves were mainly to Dominican Republic, the Virgin Islands, and US cities such as Boston, Philadelphia, Baltimore, Miami, New Orleans, and most importantly metropolitan area surrounding New York City and North Jersey.
 Over 5,000 Puerto Ricans migrated to Hawaii from 1900 to 1901.
-Puerto Rican migration to the US northeast started as early as the 1890s, however it was a very, very small flow at the time.
+Puerto Rican migration to the US northeast started as early as the 1890s; however, it was a very, very small flow at the time.
 During the 1940s, Puerto Rican desire for independence slowly started to decline while desire for statehood and dependence on the US started rise, due to this more Puerto Ricans started to look at the US more favorably and take full advantage of their US citizenship, huge flows of Puerto Ricans started to arrive in the United States, particularly industrial cities in the Northeast and Midwest, coinciding with a strong decline in Puerto Ricans migrating to other countries and even other areas in the US like Baltimore, New Orleans, and Hawaii.
-From 1940 to 1960, the stateside Puerto Rican population rose from 69,967 to 892,513.
+From 1940 to 1960, the stateside Puerto Rican population rose from 69,967 to 892,513, the majority of which went to the New York metro area.
+For the bulk of the 1900s, New York City was the center of the Puerto Rican diaspora.
+However, since the start of the 2000s, the Puerto Rican population in the NYC area has declined and the total Puerto Rican population in the mainland United States has since spread out, with Florida (especially the Orlando area) being the most popular destination.